Guizanin/use_local_version_node/README.md

 .nvmrc
 ```

-In it, paste the version to be used
+In it, paste the version to be used, I will use version 16
 ```
 v16.14.2
 ```